 When calculating the leverage ratio, today's reporting standard does not permit collateral from derivative counterparties to be taken into account when calculating derivative exposure.
 In addition, the amount must be calculated using the current exposure method.
-That has unfortunate effects for EBK, and means that the indicator fails to provide a good picture of the actual risk associated with an irresponsible increase in debt.
-It is actually the case that the calculation method punishes financial institutions with agreements on receiving collateral for the increased market value of derivatives.
-EBK has therefore also carried out calculations of the leverage ratio which show net derivative exposure calculated in accordance with the standardised method pursuant to the capital requirement regulations.
+That has unfortunate effects for EBK, and means that the indicator fails to provide a good picture of the actual risk associated with

-Table 6 Leverage ratio at 31 December 2017
+Table 6 Leverage ratio at 31 December 2018

 Leverage ratio 31 Dec.
-2017 Balance-sheet items (excluding derivatives) 92,145,749 Change in value of financial instruments at fair value (22,674) Derivative exposure (current exposure method) 10,614,806 Derivative exposure (standardised method) 3,020,317 Loan commitments to customers 154,446 Total on- and off-balance sheet exposures (c.e. method) 102,892,327 Total on- and off-balance sheet exposures (std. method) 95,297,838 Tier 1 capital 4,705,690 Leverage ratio - tier 1 (current exposure method) 4.57% Leverage ratio - tier 1 (standardised method) 4.94%
+2018 Balance-sheet items (excluding derivatives) 100 151 591 Change in value of financial instruments at fair value (26 983) Derivative exposure (current exposure method) 10 359 406 Derivative exposure (standardised method) 3 412 695 Loan commitments to customers 143 252 Total on- and off-balance sheet exposures (c.e. method) 110 627 267 Total on- and off-balance sheet exposures (std. method) 103 680 556 Tier 1 capital 5 227 381 Leverage ratio - tier 1 (current exposure method) 4.73% Leverage ratio - tier 1 (standardised method) 5.04%

-EBK has estimated its future leverage ratio on the basis of the FSA's calculation method, and fulfils the specified requirement of three per cent.
+EBK has estimated its future leverage ratio on the basis of the FSA's calculation method, and fulfils the specified requirement of three per cent with a good margin.